icerpc/icerpc-docs/content/slice/language-guide/struct-types.md

 {% /aside %}

-You can also apply `cs::readonly` to a struct field to map this field to a read-only C# field.
+You can also apply `cs::readonly` to a struct field to map this field to a get-init property.

 [tagged-fields]: fields#tagged-fields